fmohiudd/World_Weather_Analysis/README.md

 ### 1. Collect the Weather Data

-- Perform request from OpenWeather Map API and retrieve the JSON weather data from these cities.
+- Perform request from OpenWeather Map API and retrieve the JSON ( _JavaScript Object Notation_ ) weather data from these cities.

 - The weather data is added to a Pandas DataFrame.